Mehdi Ait El Hadj

 Mehdi Ait El Hadj (born 1 December 1998) is a Moroccan-French kickboxer who is ranked number 4 in the Glory Welterweight division.

 Biography

 Mehdi Ait El Hadj was born and raised in Roubaix.
 His parents originate from Chichaoua, a city in the Sous-region in the south of Morocco.

 Kickboxing career

-Mehdi started kickboxing as a teenager, he stayed in the gym till late and often used online videos to teach himself new techniques.
+Mehdi started kickboxing as a teenager.
+He stayed in the gym late and often used online videos to teach himself new techniques.

 Rise to Glory

 Mehdi Ait El Hadj faced Teodor Hristov at Senshi 15 on February 18, 2023.
 He lost the fight by unanimous decision.

 Mehdi faced Florin Lambagiu at Senshi 17 on July 8, 2023.
 He won the fight by unanimous decision.

 Mehdi faced Alex Fernandez at Senshi 18 on September 16, 2023.
 He won the fight by unanimous decision.

 Glory

-In January 2025, Ait El Hadj announced he had signed a 2 year contract with Glory promotion.
+In January 2025, Ait El Hadj announced he had signed a two-year contract with Glory promotion.

 On April 27, 2024, at Glory 91 Ait El Hadj made his Glory debut against Ismail Ouzgni.
 He won the fight by split decision.

 Ait El Hadj fought Don Sno at Glory 93 on July 20, 2024.
 He won the fight by unanimous decision.

 Ait El Hadj fought Soufian Aoulad-Abdelkhalek at Glory 96, on October 12, 2024.
 He won the fight by split decision.

 Ait El Hadj next challenged Chico Kwasi for the Glory Welterweight Championship at Glory 103, losing via unanimous decision.